Rude Jude

-Jude Anthony Angelini (born 1977), also known as Rude Jude, is an American radio and television personality and author.
-He is best known for his radio show The All Out Show that has broadcast on SiriusXM satellite radio's Shade 45 since 2005.
+Jude Anthony Angelini (born September 25, 1977), also known as Rude Jude, is an American radio and television personality and author.
+He began his career as a recurring guest on The Jenny Jones Show.
+He is best known for his radio show The All Out Show which was broadcast on SiriusXM satellite radio's Shade 45 from 2005 to November 17, 2023.

 Career

 Jenny Jones

 Jude appeared often as a guest on The Jenny Jones Show, where he first received the nickname "Rude Jude" as he insulted other participants in the show.
 Jones describes Jude as "the studio audience’s favorite guest."

 Eminem

 Based on Jude's appearances on The Jenny Jones Show, a promoter met Jude and had him introduce Eminem at a concert performance.
 Later, Jude was directly referenced in Eminem's song, "Drug Ballad," with the lyrics "17 years later I'm as rude as Jude."

 Foreally show

 From 2013 to 2015 he also hosted a weekly podcast "Foreallyshow" with childhood friend, rapper Senim Silla of Binary Star.